Heat Pump (Hybrid Electric), Installed

 A heat pump water heater achieves Coefficient of Performance (COP) of roughly 3.0 to 3.5 in its optimal operating range.
 That means for every kilowatt-hour of electricity input, the unit delivers 3 to 3.5 kWh of heat into the water, by moving ambient heat rather than generating it.
 A standard resistance-electric tank achieves COP 1.0 (one kWh in, one kWh of heat out).
 Annual operating cost drops accordingly: $150 to $250 per year for a 50 gallon heat pump versus $450 to $600 for a 50 gallon resistance electric in a typical household.

-Over a 12 to 15 year lifespan the cumulative operating savings compound to $3,500 to $5,500.
-Combined with the federal Section 25C tax credit, the total-cost-of-ownership advantage versus resistance electric is genuinely large.
+Over a 12 to 15 year lifespan the cumulative operating savings compound to $3,500 to $5,500, so the total-cost-of-ownership advantage versus resistance electric remains genuinely large even without the federal credit.
 Even versus natural-gas tank, heat pump usually wins on operating cost in regions with average or below-average residential electricity rates and average or above-average residential natural gas rates.
 Where natural gas is cheap (Midwest, Texas) and electricity is average, the heat-pump-vs-gas operating cost is closer to a tie.

 One honest qualifier on the operating-cost story: cold-climate efficiency.
 A heat pump in an unheated garage in Buffalo or Minneapolis runs in resistance-backup mode for 3 to 5 winter months per year, during which it operates at COP 1.0 just like a resistance electric.
 The annual-average COP for a cold-climate install lands closer to 2.0 to 2.5 rather than 3.0 to 3.5.
 The operating-cost advantage shrinks accordingly.
 For cold-climate installs, place the unit in a heated basement (not the garage) where ambient stays above 50F year-round and the heat-pump cycle runs at full efficiency.